Divorce Mediation for an Affordable Divorce

 Meet Interpeople's founder Shuneet Thomson, PhD

-Dr. Thomson has been a mediator since 1988.
-Recognized by clients for her informal
+Dr. Thomson has been a mediator since 1988 and is known for her informal

 Dr. Thomson believes mediation is a helping profession.
 People often come to her in

 distress over conflict that has gone on for years, or over the breakup of their marriage.

 Much of the initial anxiety is reduced by the first meeting.

 By the time the parties reach the end of the mediation, they have a sense of how their life

 will unfold, most concerns are addressed and in most cases their relationship is improved.